nu7hatch/gmail/README.md

       add_file "/path/to/some_image.jpg"
     end

-Or, generate the message first and send it later
+Or, compose the message first and send it later

-    email = gmail.generate_message do
+    email = gmail.compose do
       to "email@example.com"
       subject "Having fun in Puerto Rico!"
       body "Spent the day on the road..."